IanWambai/Chowder/README.md

 #Use Cases
 You can easily use Chowder in your Android app for the following cases:
--Having a user pay before accessing your app, or certain features in your app -Having a list of items, such as products, tickets, meals, books, music ,images or other media, and having the user reliably pay to access them
+* Having a user pay before accessing your app, or certain features in your app
+* Having a list of items, such as products, tickets, meals, books, music ,images or other media, and having the user reliably pay to access them
--In app purchases in games
+* In app purchases in games
--Having a user pay to access the premium/ad-free version of your app -Subscribing a user and having them pay again after a set period of time
+* Having a user pay to access the premium/ad-free version of your app
+* Subscribing a user and having them pay again after a set period of time
+* Any form of payment you need a user to do for you to provide them goods/services via Android

 #Usage